vuejs/vueify/README.md

 }
 ```

+## Autoprefix by Default

+Starting in 5.0.0, all CSS output via vueify will be autoprefixed by default.
+See [config section](#configuring-options) on customizing the options.

 ## Enabling Pre-Processors

 You need to install the corresponding node modules to enable the compilation. e.g. to get stylus compiled in your Vue components, do `npm install stylus --save-dev`.